APPFL/APPFL/examples/globus_compute/README.md

 - `endpoint_id`: Globus Compute Endpoint ID
 - `device`: computing device for the client, `cpu` or `cuda`
 - `get_data`: data loader function to load the client local dataset. [**Note**: This function will be run on the client computing machine, on the directory where the client starts the Globus Compute endpoint, so the client has to make sure that the data path in the data loader file is correct.]
+- `data_dir`: [Optional] For the MNIST example, it should be the path to the client-downloaded MNIST datasets.
+- `output_dir`: [Optional] Root directory for storing the outputs, default is `./output` if not provided.
+All the output files are stored in the nested directory: `output_dir/endpoint_id`.

 7. Finally, the server can start the experiment by running the following script in the `examples` folder.
     ```